I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 func _move_to_center(delta: float):

-# Set screen center as target
+# Set center of screen as target

 target_x = SCREEN_WIDTH / 2